RolandMarton/angular-weather-app/README.md

 - Form is a different component and states, fetch, methods are working individually in different components (Started - Git disaster happened - fixed)
 - Need to master @Input and @Output + NgRx Operators and Observables

 # NOTE - You shouldn't store your sensitive data of the application inside the source tree!
-It's a demo app, that's why it is included in the environment file.
+It's a demo app, that's why it is included in the service and environment file.
 Use environment variables or store them in files outside the app's source tree.